joaopauloschuler/neural-api/examples/ImageClassifierSELU/README.md

 3. Max Pooling layer with a pool size of 4x4.
 4. SELU activation layer.
 5. Moving Standard Deviation Normalization layer.
-6. Four additional convolutional layers with 64 filters, kernel size 3x3, stride 1, and padding 1x1.
+6. Three convolutional layers with 64 filters, kernel size 3x3, stride 1, and padding 1x1.
 All these layers use SELU activation.
+7. One convolutional layers with 64 filters, kernel size 3x3, stride 1, and padding 1x1 without activation function.
-7. A Dropout layer with a dropout rate of 0.5.
+8. A Dropout layer with a dropout rate of 0.5.
-8. A Max Pooling layer with a pool size of 2x2.
+9. A Max Pooling layer with a pool size of 2x2.
-9. Another SELU activation layer.
+10. Another SELU activation layer.
-10. A Fully Connected layer with 10 output neurons (for 10 classes in CIFAR-10).
+11. A Fully Connected layer with 10 output neurons (for 10 classes in CIFAR-10).
-11. A Softmax activation layer for classification.
+12. A Softmax activation layer for classification.

 The program then proceeds to fit the neural network to the CIFAR-10 dataset using the following hyperparameters: